pooley182/Plex-Meta-Manager-Wiki/unRAID-Installation.md

 7. Once finished, run the container.
 Voila!
 Logs are located in `yourhostpath/logs`.

-## Advanced Installation (Trakt, MAL, and other sources that require URL authentication)
+## Advanced Installation (Authenticating Trakt or MyAnimeList)

 Due to how unRAID handles docker containers, it can be a little confusing at first to enable Trakt, MyAnimeList, and other sources.
-At this time, these sources require you to follow through to a URL, and provide a code or link to Plex-Meta-Manager. unRAID doesn't have a built-in way to interact with the terminals of docker containers, so a workaround must be used:
+At this time, these sources require you to follow through to a URL, and provide a code or link to Plex Meta Manager. unRAID doesn't have a built-in way to interact with the terminals of docker containers, so a workaround must be used:

-1. Stop the Plex-Meta-Manager docker container if it's currently running.
+1. Stop the Plex Meta Manager docker container if it's currently running.

-2. Follow the instructions for your respective source such as [Trakt](https://github.com/meisnate12/Plex-Meta-Manager/wiki/Trakt-Attributes), and add the relevant values to your `config.yml`
+2. Follow the instructions for either [Trakt](https://github.com/meisnate12/Plex-Meta-Manager/wiki/Trakt-Attributes) or [MyAnimeList](https://github.com/meisnate12/Plex-Meta-Manager/wiki/Trakt-Attributes), and add the relevant values to your `config.yml`

 3. Edit the `Time to Run` variable to reflect a time that is NOT the current time.
 We don't want the script to be running right now.
 Set `Run` to `false` if you've chosen to add that variable.
 Then, start the container.